hpc4you/hpc4you.github.io/index.md

-## hpc4you_toolkit v3.0
+## hpc4you_toolkit v3
-It is the v2.0 + the Web Interfaces.
+It is the `v2 + the Web Interfaces`.
 The Web Interface are for:
-- User/Group Admin Portal, powered by OpenLDAP, --> for HPC Administrator
+- User/Group Portal, powered by OpenLDAP, --> for HPC Administrator
-- Resources Admin Portal, powered by ColdFront, --> for HPC Administrator
+- Resources Portal, powered by ColdFront, --> for HPC Administrator
 - HPC User Portal, powered by Open OnDemand, --> for HPC User.
 You can play with Linux Desktop in the Web.

-In a word, v3.0 features parallel computing cluster with web front-end.
+In a word, v3 features parallel computing cluster with web front-end.

 [Click for Demo](https://space.bilibili.com/470332016/channel/collectiondetail?sid=891314)🔗.

-## hpc4you_toolkit v2.0
+## hpc4you_toolkit v2
 The _hpc4you_toolkit_ is a simple but robust toolkit written by a computational chemist to set up a parallel computing cluster for scientific research.

 No computer skills or Linux knowledge are needed.
 Only **copy and paste the cmd from the screen then press the Enter key**.